zircote/swagger-php/readme.md

 # Swagger-php

-This is very new and not ready for consumption; it's not even ready to be looked at.
+This is very new and not ready for consumption.
+Please note it is very much in initial stages of development.

+For more info on swagger see: http://swagger.wordnik.com/

 Current Sample is Generating the following output with models being next on my list: